vanadium/go.java/java/RELEASING.md

 visiting the [Maven Central page] for the plugin.
 When the new version number appears in the list, the plugin has been published.

-## Java and Android libraries

-Releasing these libraries is similar to releasing the Gradle plugin with one notable exception: it must be performed once on Linux and once on Darwin.
-This is due to the fact that, at this point in time, the Vanadium Java libraries cannot be cross-compiled between the two platforms.

 ### Building

 On either Linux or Darwin, perform the following steps: